Public Holidays in Iran 2026 – Islamic, National & Public Holidays

-Iran has a rich holiday calendar combining national, religious (Islamic / Shia), and cultural / seasonal observances.
+Iran has a rich holiday calendar combining national, religious (Islamic / Shia), and cultural or seasonal observances.
 Some holidays are fixed by the Solar Hijri calendar, while others—especially Islamic ones—depend on lunar sighting and official decree.
 Many public offices, banks, and schools close on these days.

 Overview of Iran’s Public Holidays